Ostheer/IBM4610_bot/README.md

 The script `macro.vba` is embedded in the base template of the Microsoft Office installation, so the file is not necessarily present on the system.

 ## Instructions
+Not necessarily in the correct order

+* Install Windows XP and Office 2003 in the VM

+* Install the IBM printer driver, and make it the default printer

 * Embed the macro in Word by opening Word, pressing `Alt`+`F11` and pasting the code in a new script file.